-(Updated on June 2017) Singapore Sports Hub is a fully integrated destination to experience sports and events as well as to shop and dine.
-The Sports Hub facilities include the 55,000-seat National Stadium with a retractable roof, the Aquatic Centre, Library, Museum and commercial retail space.
-The Kallang Wave Mall at the Singapore Sports Hub provides a good mix of food and beverage outlets adding to the options found in the revamped Leisure Park Kallang.
-The ordinary patrons have been eating at the food court and a number of restaurants in Kallang Wave Mall.
-This is a walk through of the options available at the Kallang Wave Mall.
+(Updated March 2019) Singapore Sports Hub is a fully integrated destination to experience sports and events as well as to shop and dine.
+The Sports Hub facilities include the 55,000-seat National Stadium with a retractable roof, the Aquatic Centre, Library, Museum

 Chocolate Origin.
 We start with this very hip and trendy place as it is one of the first shop you see as you come out of the car park lift and there is a bold sign which says “This way to Happiness”.
 They serve chocolate cakes and cuppa lava of cold vanilla ice-cream bottom and warm chocolate cake top.

 13 Stages is a new concept eatery which features a menu comprising different varieties of Chicken Rice and Coffee of the 13 States of Malaysia.
 Read our post 13 Stages – 7 Flavours of Chicken & 13 Flavours of Kopi.

 A-One Claypot House.
 Serves claypot porridge and rice as well as hotplate dishes.
 The menu includes Dried Scallop Porridge, Hotplate Eggplant with Salted Fish, Claypot Seafood Noodle, Claypot Dried Chilli Frog Leg and Sliced Fish Soup.
 Prices range from $8 for porridge to $17 for claypot dish. (see post on A-One Claypot @ Seletar Mall)